jrroosevelt/VS2PCG/Card clarifications G-L.md

 a KO pile or otherwise leaves play, remove it from the game.
 We suggest you use facedown cards you aren’t using.

 ^(Source: Rule insert)

+# Liu Kang (SC)
+^CardNumber: ^MKE-023

+*Set: Mortal Kombat 11*

+**Bicycle Kick** lets Liu Kang strike each enemy in the kombat any number of times.
+The strikes all happen at once, and for each strike just add his current ATK.
+For example, let's say he's defending against a team attack of two enemy characters.
+He has 3ATK, one attacker has 10 DEF, and the other has 20 DEF.

+When kombat resolves, Liu Kang decides to strike the first attacker four times (for a total of 12 ATK) which is enough to stun it.
+He also decides to strike the sceond attacker 1,000,000 times (for a total of 3,000,000 ATK) which is enough to stun it.

+^(Source: Rule Insert)

 # [Living Tribunal](http://vs.tcgbrowser.com/images/cards/big/GAL-017.jpg)
 ^CardNumber: ^GAL-017